 No one has favorited this theater yet

-Opened as the Timmerman Grand Opera House on October 10, 1890, the theater was located on Stewart Avenue, not far from 63rd Street in the then-mainly Irish and German Englewood neighborhood.
-The fire curtain showed a scene of Lake Como in Switzerland and it originally seated 1200.
+Opened as the Timmerman Grand Opera House on October 10, 1890, the theatre was located on S. Stewart Avenue, not far from W. 63rd Street in the then-mainly Irish and German Englewood neighborhood.
+The fire curtain showed a scene of Lake Como in Switzerland and it originally seated 1,200.
 The seats nearest the stage were actually freestanding loveseats.
-The theater burned December 5, 1890 due to boilers being extremely close to the wooden floor in the lobby; it literally burst into flames.
+The theatre burned on December 5, 1890 due to boilers being extremely close to the wooden floor in the lobby; it literally burst into flames.
 The adjoining Hotel Julian was spared.